What Hunter Biden Said About Illegal Immigration Is Rather Trumpian

 Advertisement

-“Democrats haven't been able to stop President Trump in the courts, they haven't been able to stop him in the media.
+“Democrats haven't been able to stop President Trump in the courts; they haven't been able to stop him in the media.
 So they had to harm the American people,” Bessent said.

 So, if they go down this route again, nuke the filibuster.

 The problem is that this fell on deaf ears in the Senate.
 Republicans were not keen on this and being an institution that prides itself in its history, tradition, and, of course, matters of procedure—I doubt this will be entertained.
 I’m also hesitant since I know we won’t be in the majority forever, and then handing power over to a party that’s become unhinged in the Trump era.
-Democrats would push for a parade of legislative horribles.
+Democrats would push for a parade of legislative horrors.
 They’re a party whose base enables or endorses political violence.
 Need we say more?

 Bessent also addressed that concern: